 In between their puppy shenanigans, they are amazing though.
 I won’t lie – Boxer puppies are VERY hard work.
 They need a lot of exercise and hate to be left alone.
 (I am typing this on my laptop.
 Monty has his head resting on my lap & my laptop is teetering perilously on my knee, with only my wrists stopping it falling to the floor).
 Don’t believe me?
 Here’s proof…!

 Minnie is just out of shot, lay on top of Monty, with her head on my shoulder.
 Boxers are real people puppies – no such thing as “Me time” when they are at home with you.

-Honestly… I love how affectionate and clingy they are, but their need to sleep with us, follow us to the bathroom, be within our line of sight could easily be too much for some people.
-Monty is a barker & it does get frustrating when he’s barking his head off at stuff you can’t control (like a car driving by the house).
+In the spirit of a warts n all Doggy update, I need to confess that honestly… I love how affectionate and clingy they are.
+However, their need to sleep with us, follow us to the bathroom, be within our line of sight could easily be too much for some people.
+Monty is a barker, and it does get frustrating when he’s barking his head off at stuff you can’t control… (Like a car driving by the house).
 The pups spend a good 12 hours a day being absolute hyperactive nuisances too…

 I’m sure it’ll come as no surprise that Monty starts puppy school at the end of the month.
 We’ve opted for the local Dogs Trust one.
 I’ll let you know how that goes at a later date.